sensei-hacker/inavwiki/Modes.md

 (Forward velocity threshold for swing-launch detection [cm/s])

-.
-For stabilized control: at mid throttle enable Angle mode, then at top end of throttle, enable Horizon.
+One option is to add Horizon mode at very top end of throttle, to enable acro flying with ability to drop back to angle mode for emergency recovery.

 ### PASSTHRU